LeeHounshell/BatBot/README.md

 ..1 minute later..
 Now that the 'identify' server is running, we can ask 'what are you looking at?' again.
 A photo is taken and analyzed.
 The app shows photo analysis text right away, but asks if you want to download the image.
 If 'View' is selected, the image will download via Bluetooth, and then display in a popup alongside the analysis result.
 You can save images to the phone's Gallery.

 ![screen](../master/screens/BatBot_identify_results.jpg)

+The app disables all buttons while downloading photos via Bluetooth.
+Then a popup will display containing the robot's photo.

 ![screen](../master/screens/BatBot_transfer_image.jpg)
 ![screen](../master/screens/BatBot_identify_results_image.jpg)

-You can train BatBot if the analysis is incorrect, or save photos go to the Gallery.
+You can train BatBot if the photo analysis is incorrect, or save the photo to your Gallery.

 ![screen](../master/screens/BatBot_identify_results_train.jpg)
 ![screen](../master/screens/BatBot_identify_results_learn.jpg)

-## query BatBot for sensor values
+## query BatBot sensor values

 What happens if you ask BatBot to 'show sensor values.':

 ![screen](../master/screens/BatBot_show_sensors.jpg)
 ![screen](../master/screens/BatBot_sensor_values.jpg)

-## query BatBot camera resolution
+## query BatBot's camera resolution

 What happens if you ask BatBot to 'show camera resolution.':

 ![screen](../master/screens/BatBot_show_resolution.jpg)
 ![screen](../master/screens/BatBot_resolution.jpg)

-## query BatBot AI model algorithm
+## query which ImageAI model/algorithm is being used

 ![screen](../master/screens/BatBot_ask_AI_algorithm.jpg)
 ![screen](../master/screens/BatBot_AI_algorithm.jpg)